hal/console/README.md

 ## Running

-HAL.next requires **WildFly 11.x** (it makes use of the new capabilities service)!
+HAL.next should be used with **WildFly 11.x** (it makes use of the new capabilities service)!
 There are different ways to launch HAL.next and connect to a running WildFly instance.
 Most of them require to configure the allowed origins of the HTTP management endpoint.

 - Standalone mode